 Call to action

 With the upcoming Drupal 7 release and the subsequent porting of projects to the new API, there is a great opportunity to write tests for modules as they are being ported to ensure that they remain functional.
 Since the automated testing system also supports testing in Drupal 6, tests can be written before a project is ported and then the same tests can be run in Drupal 7 until they pass, signifying that all functionality works again.

 In the future, there are a number of enhancements planned for the system which will increase the benefits of writing tests.
 We hope the community as a whole sees the value in writing tests for contributed projects and takes advantage of the automated testing system to improve the overall quality of the Drupal codebase.

 To ensure that everything is working well, the system will be restricted to selected contrib projects.
 During this beta stage, we will ensure that everything functions properly and that the test client network can handle the additional load.
 After making any necessary adjustments, we will open up the option to all contrib project maintainers.
-If you would like to have your project included in the beta stage, please comment on #689990: Contrib projects to be included in beta stage of automated testing for modules.
+If you would like to have your project included in the beta stage, please comment on.

 In order to test all contrib projects, the system must determine the dependencies of each project in order to checkout that code when testing.
 Using the Drupal 6.x style .info files, this cannot be done with a 100% accuracy since no version information is included.
 As such, the current system will attempt to choose the "best release" for each dependency.
 The system will use the most recent development release with an accompanying stable release.
 This limiation does not exist with the Drupal 7.x API as the .info files can specify version restrictions, such as >=2.0.